British military vehicle markings of World War II: War department census number

-E, P and S were introduced later during the war.
-Until 1941 in the middle east vehicles used WD rather than a prefix letter and often had the numbers repeated in Arabic.
-Pre war civilian number plates on military vehicles continued during 1940 in the UK and in the BEF.
+E, P and S were introduced later during the war until 1941.
+Then, in the middle east vehicles used WD instead of a prefix letter and often had the numbers repeated in Arabic.
+Pre-war civilian number plates on military vehicles continued during 1940 in the UK and in the BEF.

 Aerial recognition symbols

 There were no formal instructions before the war, but experiments included: